TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/HowToGetHelp.rst

 =================================

-If you wish to contribute to the docs, have questions about the documentaton or run into problems, the
+If you wish to contribute to the docs, have questions about the documentation or run into problems, the
 `TYPO3 slack workspace <https://typo3.slack.com>`__
 is the place to be.